 The Division of Plastic and Reconstructive Surgery serves patients in the metropolitan St. Louis area as well as within a 350-mile radius that includes Missouri and portions of Illinois, Kentucky, Arkansas, Kansas and Oklahoma.
 Many of the unique subspecialty programs provided by the Division also draw patients from across the country and around the world.

-Cosmetic surgery is performed to reshape normal structures of the body in order to improve a patient’s appearance and self-esteem.
+Aesthetic surgery is performed to reshape normal structures of the body in order to improve a patient’s appearance and self-esteem.
 This surgery — performed at the West County Plastic Surgeons office is usually not covered by health insurance because it is elective.
-Cosmetic surgery procedures provided by Washington University plastic surgeons include:
+Aesthetic surgery procedures provided by Washington University plastic surgeons include: